connellsharp/Controlless/README.md

 ## Handling

-Then you register a handler that does the work and returns a response object.
+Then you register an `IRequestHandler<T>` that does the work and returns a response object.

 ```c#
 public class WatchFilmRequestHandler : IRequestHandler<WatchFilmRequest>